Northeastern Indian Bronze Sculptures by Jud Hartmann

 We have decided to keep our primary gallery in Blue Hill, Maine open mid May through early December instead of opening the Grafton Gallery.
 This decision has already proven beneficial.
 For the first time since 1954 an image of Blue Hill has appeared on the cover of the magazine of Maine “Downeast” for the October 2023 issue.

-We have been working with Sean O’Reilly of 3DScanSmith who has made an amazing virtual tour of our Blue Hill Gallery.
+In other news, we have been working with Sean O’Reilly of 3DScanSmith who has made an amazing virtual tour of our Blue Hill Gallery.
 It shows all of our sculptures on display.
 It really is a must see!
 Here’s a shortcut to take you directly to the tour on our Two Galleries page.

 Photo by Dave Waddell